Maricode-40/studiotatto-FrontEnd/README.md

 ## Objective

 In the following project I have built the frontend of a Studio Tatto using my previous backend project.
-It has been done as practical experience with react and redux as tools.
+It has been done as practical experience with react js. and redux as tools.

 ## About the project